The Outsider (King novel): Plot

-In Flint City, Oklahoma, the mutilated and raped corpse of Frankie Peterson is found.
+In the fictional town of Flint City, Oklahoma, the mutilated and raped corpse of Frankie Peterson is found.
 Fingerprints and DNA at the crime scene as well as witness accounts all clearly indicate local sports coach Terrence Maitland as the killer, so detective Ralph Anderson orders a public arrest.

 Maitland claims innocence, having been at a conference with several other teachers in Cap City at the time, which the other teachers all confirm.
 Footage of Maitland at the conference as well as fingerprints are found, casting confusion on the case.

 On the day of Maitland's arraignment, a large crowd has gathered around the courthouse.
-In the chaos, Ollie Peterson, the brother of Frankie Peterson, starts shooting at Maitland, blaming him for his brother's murder and mother's subsequent heart attack.
-Maitland is fatally wounded before Ollie is killed by the police.
+Amid the commotion, Ollie Peterson, the brother of Frankie Peterson, starts shooting at Maitland, blaming him for his brother's murder and mother's subsequent fatal heart attack.
+Maitland is mortally wounded before Ollie is killed by the police.
 In his dying words, Maitland still claims innocence.
 Ralph Anderson is placed on administrative leave but continues to investigate the case.

 Detective Jack Hoskins, who holds a grudge against Anderson, is sent to investigate an abandoned ranch outside of town, where clothes that the murderer wore are found.
 Jack is embraced by a shrouded figure from behind, causing what feels like sunburn on the back of his neck.
-The figure reappears later in Hoskin's home, informing him that the malady is cancer and that it can take the disease away if Hoskins does what it asks of him.
+The figure reappears later in Hoskins's home, informing him that the malady is cancer and that it can take the disease away if Hoskins does what it asks of him.

 Alec Pelley, an investigator hired by Maitland's attorney Howard (Howie) Gold, hires private investigator Holly Gibney.
 During her investigation, Holly learns of a case in which two girls were killed in a similar fashion to Frankie Peterson.
-All the evidence in that case pointed directly to Heath Holmes.
-Holmes claims that he was out of town when the two girls were killed, and upon being arrested, commits suicide.
+All the evidence in that case pointed directly to Heath Holmes, an orderly who cared for Terry Maitland's father in a nursing home in Ohio.
+Holmes claimed that he was out of town when the two girls were killed, and upon being arrested, died by suicide.
+Before his arrest, around the time the two girls were murdered, Holmes and Maitland made seemingly accidental physical contact resulting in a cut on Maitland's hand.